TeaLanguageProjects/Documents/README.md

 # Documents

-All documents for the Tea language project
+This is the document for the Tea language project.

+The project is currently under development and there are no documents available.
+Please understand.
+We will supplement them in the future.